Montenegro entry requirements for Vietnam passport holders

 Hotel booking or host invitation

-Border officers may ask where you are staying.
-Have a hotel confirmation, Airbnb booking, or a letter from your host with their address and phone number ready to show.Recommended
+Border officers may ask where you're staying.
+Have a hotel confirmation, Airbnb booking, or a letter of invitation from your host ready.
+Print it or save it offline in case of no signal.Recommended

 Proof of funds